jeffaco/duplicacy-util/README.md

 Success/Failure | Subject Line
 --------------- | ------------
-Success | `duplicacy-util backup of quicken results [success]` Failure | `duplicacy-util backup of quicken results [failed!]`
+Success | `duplicacy-util: Backup results for configuration <config-name> (success)` Failure | `duplicacy-util: Backup results for configuration <config-name> (FAILURE)`

-You can can filter on the subject line to direct the E-Mail appropriately to a folder of your choice.
+You can filter on the subject line to direct the E-Mail appropriately to a folder of your choice.

 ### Management of E-Mail Messages